MarriAnil/M1_Project/1_Requirements/README.md

 -This project idea is to play with computer.

  ## Why
- -this project uses simple function it is very compact to work.
+ -this project uses simple function but it's very compact to work.

  ## How
  -By implementing mutilevel program it can be achived